Journalism

 outlier viewpoints in contemporary society, and is most

-associated with bloggers, journalists, and non-mainstream media
+bloggers, journalists, and

 outlets.
 The "Fifth" Estate extends the sequence of the three